AshokShau/commit-generator/README.md

 ### Modify the Configuration

-Edit the constants in `main.go` to set your desired configuration:
+Edit the constants in `main.go` or `main.py` to set your desired configuration:

 - `fileName`: Name of the file where commit messages will be stored.
 - `startDate`: The start date for generating commits (format: YYYY-MM-DD).